How to Eat Healthy At A Middle Eastern Restaurant

 These beef, lamb or chicken sandwiches contain a liberal amount of carbs (the wrap or pita) as well as a substantial amount of sauces like hummus or tahini.
 You’re better off ordering a platter which contains all the same ingredients but allow you to control how much you eat.

-Speaking of proteins — be sure to check out these 29 Best-Ever Proteins for Weight Loss.
+Speaking of proteins — be sure to check out these best proteins for weight loss.

 This spiced, marinated meat is often a fattier cut of lamb, beef, veal or chicken that’s further marinated in more fat.
 Thanks to its less-than-healthy cooking method, shawarmas typically run in the 600-calorie neighborhood, once you’ve added in the pita and sauces.
 Skip it to maintain your toned flat stomach.